 - 1. Completed course units remain valid indefinitely. - 2.
-Contrary to the provisions of Article 4.17.1, the Board of Examiners may decide to require a student to take a supplementary or substitute examination for a course unit taken more than six years previously before allowing that student to progress to the final assessment if the student's knowledge is demonstrably outdated. - 3.
+Contrary to the provisions of Article 4.17.1, the Board of Examiners may decide that the validity period of a course unit is limited.
+This limitation may be granted, upon the assessment by the Board of Examiners, solely if the knowledge, insight and/or skills of a student are demonstrably outdated.
+In such a case, the Board of Examiners may prescribe a supplementary and/or replacement examination before allowing the student to take the examination concerned. - 3.
 The validity term can be extended in the event of extraordinary personal circumstances in accordance with the criteria applied by the Graduation Fund.
 For students who are receiving financial support from the Graduation Fund, the extended validity term will be the period during which they receive support.
 The Board of Examiners will set the validity term for students who are not receiving financial support from the Graduation Fund. - 4.
 The results of partial examinations and assignments passed within a course unit that has not been successfully completed will lapse at the end of the academic year in which they were passed.